- 8 medium Portobello Caps

 - 1, 8.25oz can of Beets, drained and cut into sticks

 - 4 big handfuls Arugula (you can substitute baby spinach)

 - Salt and Pepper

 Preheat your grill to high.
 Mix thyme, Worcestershire, and dijon in a bowl, season with salt and pepper, then dip the top of each portobello cap into the mixture.
-It has a lot of flavor, so you don’t need to really coat the mushrooms in it.
+It has a lot of flavors, so you don’t need to really coat the mushrooms in it.
 Place the mushrooms top-side down on the grill.
 Grill for 3 minutes or until they are well-marked by the grill, flip and grill for another 3 minutes or so.
 Just watch them carefully so they don’t burn.

 Drizzle some oil on both sides of the bread and season with salt and pepper.
 Grill for 1-2 minutes per side, again looking for marks but not letting them burn.

 Wrap mushrooms and bread in foil and mix beets with arugula in a large bowl.
-Add 2 tbsp canola, 2 tbsp vinegar, salt and pepper, and toss to coat, adding goat cheese if using it.
+Add 2 tbsp canola, 2 tbsp vinegar, salt, and pepper, and toss to coat, adding goat cheese if using it.

-Put salad on plates, top each with bread, 2 mushrooms, and caramelized shallots.
+Put the salad on plates, top each with bread, 2 mushrooms, and caramelized shallots.
 Eat and pretend it’s a burger!

 Read the blog post where this recipe originally appeared: Vegan Portobello Burgers Recipe